xavierfoucrier/instacam/DOCUMENTATION.md

 Return: `Nothing`
 Default: `null`

 Fail is a callback method **called when the stream capture failed**.
 You can override the default method of Instacam by adding your own function here.
-This function can takes two parameters: `media` that represents the `video` element created to stream the webcam, and `viewport` that represents the `canvas` element passed to the plugin when Instacam is instanciated.
+This function can takes three parameters: `exception` that represent the NavigatorUserMediaError object, `media` that represents the `video` element created to stream the webcam, and `viewport` that represents the `canvas` element passed to the plugin when Instacam is instanciated.

 #### unsupported
 Type: `Function`